 Let’s say you’re a finance student studying to land a job in the corporate investment sector.
 You rather pick a research topic related to corporate or investment banking instead of tax planning or insurance.

 Determine the scope of research

 The scope of research refers to the extent of research you can do.
 The topic you choose cannot be too broad because that would mean your research question isn’t focussed enough.
 This will hamper the end result, not allowing you to explore a specific problem or area.

 At the same time, topics that are too narrow are restricting because there won’t be too much background information to base your research on.

-So, it’s imperative to determine the scope of research before you decide to do further research.
+So, it’s imperative to determine the research scope before deciding to do further research.

 Apart from that, it’s also important to ensure the topic you choose is feasible and can be explored in the time period you have and written within the word limit you’re given.

 Wondering how to check if a topic is too narrow or broad?
 By doing preliminary research.